NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 The ``--heights-from-dem`` option should be used as well, to tie the solution to the reference DEM.

-We found experimentally that if the scan lines for the input cameras are perfectly parallel, then the jitter solver will not converge.
+We found experimentally that, if the scan lines for all the input cameras are perfectly parallel, then the jitter solver will not converge to the known solution.
 This is because the optimization problem is under-constrained.
-If the scan lines meet at, for example, a 15 degree angle, then the "rigidity" of a given scan line will be able to help correct the jitter in the scan lines for the other cameras intersecting it, resulting in a good solution.
+If the scan lines for different cameras meet at, for example, a 15 degree angle, then the "rigidity" of a given scan line will be able to help correct the jitter in the scan lines for the other cameras intersecting it, resulting in a solution close to the expected one.

 .. _jitter_out_files: